Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

 ## Create Azure Data Factory
   Azure Data Factory (ADF) is a cloud-based data integration service that automates the movement and transformation of data and other steps necessary to convert raw stream data to useful insights.
 Using Azure Data Factory, you can create and schedule data-driven workflows (called pipelines).
 A pipeline is a logical grouping of activities that together perform a task.
 The activities in a pipeline define actions to perform on your data.
 In this data factory we have only one pipeline.
 The compute service we will be using for data transformation in this ADF is Data Lake Analytics.
-In Azure Data Lake Analytics (ADLA) we use a [usql](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-usql-activity) script to submit a job.
-In our pipeline we have essentially 3 activities and three sets of each of these activities.
+In our pipeline we have essentially three activities and three sets of each of these activities.

   Before we start authoring the ADF, let us get our requirements together and understand the design of the pipeline.

  Activity 1 -  Join

  If you recall the stream analytics job (ColdPath above) had 4 outputs that were being stored in ADLS.
 (Note: ASA is independent of ADF and is not part of it).
 The first activity in this pipeline is an ADLA job that will merge these four files into one.
 The usql script that ADF will fire to submit this job is called "hcadfstreamjoin.usql".
 This joining activity will be done every 5 mins.
 To carry out this activity we will need to specify the location of the input Dataset (DataLakeInputSet) and location to store the output Dataset (JoinSliceOutputSet).
 We do this by creating 'Datasets' in ADF.
 A dataset in Data Factory is defined in JSON format.
-In order for data factory to link to your ADLS, we will need to create a 'LinkedService' which are much like connection strings, which define the connection information needed for Data Factory to connect to external resources.
+In order for data factory to link to your Data Lake Store, we will need to create a 'LinkedService' which are much like connection strings, which define the connection information needed for Data Factory to connect to external resources.
 The Linked Service "AzureDataLakeStoreLinkedService" will link your Data Lake Store to Data Factory.
 The usql script for this job sits in a storage account that you created above.
 We will create a second LinkedService  called "AzureStorageLinkedService" for ADF to connect to this storage account to access the usql script.
 Additionally the ADF will submit this job in Azure Data Lake Analytics account.
 Hence for ADF to access your ADLA we will create "AzureDataLakeAnalyticsLinkedService" which is actually a compute service.

 There are 3 sets of this activity producing
 "JoinSliceOutputSet1", "JoinSliceOutputSet2" and "JoinSliceOutputSet3"

  Activity 2 - Score

  The second activity will be taking this merged file and push it through scoring pipeline.
-The usql script that the ADF will fire can be found here.
+The usql script (hcadfstreamjoin.usql) that the ADF will fire can be found here.
 This usql script will deploy the pre-trained R models and return the predictions as well as the raw data.
 There are 3 sets of this activity producing
 "ScoreSliceOutputSet1", "ScoreSliceOutputSet2" and "ScoreSliceOutputSet3"

 Activity 3 - Create data for visialization
   Once we have the predictions, we want to create a dateset for visualisation.
-The usql script that ADF will fire to curate the data for visualisation purpose can be found here.
+The usql script (hcadfstreamforpbi.usql) that ADF will fire to curate the data for visualisation purpose can be found here.
 There are 3 sets of this activity producing
 "ForPBISliceOutputSet1", "ForPBISliceOutputSet2" and "ForPBISliceOutputSet3"

 The shortest execution time of data factory is 15 minutes.
 However we want to process every 5 minutes.
 To achieve this we have to set up multiple activities using offsets ( 3 sets of each activity).
 This explains the 9 activities instead of 3 in our pipeline.